Equipment sale conversations

 Send the basic list, photos, location, and timing.
 If the equipment looks like a fit, Buck will help sort out the next step.

-Send the basics by email.
+Send the basics to Buck.